Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Clockwork Finance Formalism

 We can analogously define the action of any sequence of transactions (even spanning multiple blocks)---a concept useful for analyzing reordering across blocks.

 \mypara{Network actors and mempools.} Let $\players$ denote the (unbounded) set of players in our system, and $P \in \players$ denote a specific player.
 We use $\txset_s$ to denote the global set of all valid transactions for state $s$, but note that not all transactions can be validly generated by all players.
 For a player $P \in \players$, we define a set $\txset_{P,s} \subseteq \txset_s$ as the transactions that can be validly created by $P$ when the system is in state $s$.
 Transactions created by players are included in a mempool for the current state.
 A player $P$ working as a miner to create a block may include any transactions currently in the mempool (i.e., transactions generated by other players) as well as any transactions in $\txset_{P,s}$ that $P$ generates itself.
+Note however, that the miner cannot change the contents of other players' transactions, as they are digitally signed.
 Abstractly, a ``valid block'' for a miner is any sequence of transactions that the miner has the \textit{ability} to include.
 We use $\validblocks(P, s)$ to denote the set of all valid blocks that can be created by player $P$ in state $s$ if it could work as a miner.
 We use $\validblocks_k(P, s)$ to denote the set of valid $k$ length block sequences $(\block_1, \cdots, \block_k)$ such that $\block_1 \in \validblocks(P, s)$ and the other $\block_i \in \validblocks(P, s_{i-1})$ where $s_0 = s$ and $s_j = \blockaction(\block_j, s_{j-1})$.

 \mypara{Extractable value.} Equipped with our basic formalism, we now define extractable value ($\EV$), which intuitively represents the maximum value, expressed in terms of the primary token, that can be extracted by a given player from a valid sequence of blocks that extends the current chain.
 Formally, for a state $s$, and a set $\mathcal{B}$ of valid block sequences of length $k$, the $\EV$ for a player $P$ with a set of accounts $A_P$ is given by: